faststart-dev-lab-ap/faststart-provisioning-lab/01-manual-deploy.md

 For the lab, we need a deployable application to run the pipeline.
 We will use a pre-built Code Pattern to expedite things.

-1. Open a browser to https://github.com/ibm-garage-cloud/template-node-typescript
+1. Open a browser to https://github.com/IBM/template-node-typescript
 2. Click the green `Use this template` button
-3. On the following page, select the FastStart git org for the owner and give the repo a name
+3. On the following page, select the `faststart-dev-lab` org, and give the repo a unique name.
-4. Click `Create repository from template`, select the `faststart-dev-lab` org, and give the repo a unique name.
 5. Once you press `Create` it will fork the repo without the history into the new repo.

 ### 5. Create the ConfigMap and Secret to describe the cluster